Methylation Pathways & Chronic Fatigue: The Hidden Link

 Quick Answer

-Methylation is a fundamental biochemical process involving the transfer of a methyl group (–CH3).
-It plays a critical role in:
+Methylation is a fundamental biochemical process involving the transfer of a methyl group (–CH3), occurring billions of times per second in every cell of the body.
+It plays a critical role across multiple physiological systems:

-Efficient methylation depends on adequate availability of active folate (5-methyltetrahydrofolate, 5-MTHF) and vitamin B12, along with properly functioning enzymes within the one-carbon metabolism cycle.
+Efficient methylation depends on adequate availability of active folate (5-methyltetrahydrofolate, 5-MTHF) and vitamin B12 (as methylcobalamin), along with properly functioning enzymes within the one-carbon metabolism cycle.
+S-adenosylmethionine (SAMe), the body’s primary methyl donor, is a direct product of this pathway.
 A deeper overview of this process is explored in our guide to MTHFR and methylation pathways.

 MTHFR Variations and Methylation Efficiency

-The MTHFR (methylenetetrahydrofolate reductase) gene encodes an enzyme required to convert dietary folate into its biologically active form, 5-MTHF.
-Common polymorphisms include:
+The MTHFR gene, first characterised by Frosst et al. in Nature Genetics (1995), encodes the methylenetetrahydrofolate reductase enzyme required to convert dietary folate into its biologically active form, 5-MTHF.
+Two common single-nucleotide polymorphisms (SNPs) have been widely studied:

 These variants are not diseases, but they may reduce enzymatic efficiency, particularly during periods of increased physiological demand or nutrient insufficiency (2,8).
-Reduced MTHFR activity has been associated with altered methylation capacity and homocysteine metabolism, which may contribute to fatigue and neurocognitive symptoms in susceptible individuals (9,10).
+Bailey and Ayling (2009) demonstrated in Biochemistry that human MTHFR activity is inherently slow, meaning even modest reductions from polymorphisms can have functional significance.
+Reduced MTHFR activity has been associated with altered methylation capacity and elevated homocysteine metabolism, which may contribute to fatigue and neurocognitive symptoms in susceptible individuals (9,10).

 Functional B12 and Folate Deficiency: Why “Normal” Blood Tests May Miss the Problem